lingtalfi/Lys/README.md

 - sensor: detect WHEN new data should be appended.
 Fires the needData event then.
 - fetcher: fetches new data upon receiving a needData event.
 Fires the dataReady event when the data is ready to be used.
+- loader: takes care of showing/hiding the ajax loader, should you use one.
+The loader starts
+                when the needData event is triggered, and stops when the dataReady event is triggered.